kaspar030/laze/book/src/installation.md

 ## Build from source using Rust

-To build the `mdbook` executable from source, you will first need to install Rust and Cargo.
+To build the `laze` executable from source, you will first need to install Rust and Cargo.
 Follow the instructions on the [Rust installation page]. laze currently requires at least Rust version 1.54.